OliviaNabbosa89/Disaster_Responses/README.md

 # Disaster_Responses
-This respository carries the code for an application that classifies disasters based on the messages.
+This respository stores the code for an application that classifies disasters based on the messages.
+When disasters strike, the disaster response organisations receive millions of alerts/messages at a time when their resources are constrained.
+The disaster teams would like to attend to the most crusial crises first.
+This application helps the disaster response teams to find the most crusial disasters while also helping those in need to get quick relief or help.
 ## **Table of contents**
 1. [Installations](#installation)
 2. [Project motivation](#motivation)